vEnhance/1802/src/antigrad.typ

 ]
 The above three equations should be remembered as
 $f_(x y) = f_(y x)$, $f_(y z) = f_(z y)$, $f_(z y) = f_(x y)$.
-We'll see this also in Part Hotel again hidden in a different name:
+We'll see this also in Part India again hidden in a different name:
 "the 3D scalar curl of $f$ is zero".
 In that section, the given right-hand side will be called called a *vector field* and the function $f$ will be called a *potential function* for it.